 I actually began my reply tweet to you as soon as I saw this choice.
 Orange is a statement color, one that makes the wearer stand out in a crowd.
 However, it can add a glow to one’s complexion and really make a positive impact.
 If you like orange, wear it as you would a bright shade of pink or red.
 Pair with charcoal gray or olive green for a fresh and modern take on the color, and orange looks fabulous with all washes of denim.

 Orange is my favorite color, it was even our wedding color.
 I regularly wear orange on my blog to prove that the old rules are wrong and that it’s a color to embrace all months of the year, by women of all ages.

-Acid Washed Denim.
-It was popular in 1986… but it has come back en vogue in the past year.
+Acid-washed denim was popular in 1986… but it has come back en vogue.
 I do believe that if you wear a trend the first time, you may be better off not wearing it the next go-round, but I have seen some very chic looks of recent incorporating this wash of denim that make me think True Fashionistas could actually carry it off in 2013.

 As a woman who LOVES herself some stripes (I own over a dozen striped shirts), I think if you wear the stripes intentionally, and there’s a light ground, the look can be quite chic.
 Audrey Hepburn, Jackie O, and Brigitte Bardot are all style icons for a reason, no?

 Again, incredibly dated advice.
 Yes, a decade ago anyone who wore heels with shorts was seen as tacky or desperate, but since then shorts have become almost as commonplace as skirts.

 Be it an elegant take on a romper, a pair of black leather shorts with a blazer, or with a matching jacket for a summer suit, shorts are for more than just barbecues and they look best with equally stylish foot wear.